Charles E W Bean, Diaries, AWM38 3DRL 606/41/1 - March - April 1916 - Part 1

 work o / chief of staff

-in France & at / war office.
+in France & at / War Office.

 Now the A.I.F. has

-grown into an army &
+grown into an Army &

 it has become a very big

 job indeed.
-And / question
+And / questn

 we are going - what can